• Skip to primary navigation

 What sort of help can you offer?

-Through the generosity of the people of the Lutheran Church of Australia, we are offering funding to Queenslanders affected by drought and identified as living in drought declared areas of Queensland.
-We help with daily living needs such as food, clothing, fuel, utilities or house repairs.
-Please reach out by emailing droughtqld@gmail.com, and we’ll be in touch within a few days.
+Through the generosity of the people of the Lutheran Church of Australia, we offer funding to people in Queensland or northern New South Wales affected by rural or regional hardship .
+These funds can help with daily living needs such as food, clothing, fuel, utilities or house repairs.
+Please reach out by emailing mission@qld.lca.org.au, and we’ll be in touch within a few days.

 Please note, all applications will be assessed against our criteria.
 Not all applications may be successful.